 - Improve portfolio companies and assets’ GHG emissions performance

 We work with companies on transitioning toward a low-carbon economy, particularly through investments that improve their industrial processes and energy efficiency.

 We believe that information sharing and collaboration are necessary to develop credible standards that will positively influence markets.
 This is why we are involved in several international climate-commitment initiatives and support the following organizations and declarations:

 Adopting carbon pricing

-CDPQ also supports the global adoption of carbon pricing mechanisms as a way to more transparently integrate all costs related to using a given energy source.falsePleine largeurfalse
+CDPQ supports the global adoption of carbon pricing mechanisms as a way to more transparently integrate all costs related to using a given energy source.falsePleine largeurfalse

-To support our position on climate change, CDPQ aims to become carbon neutral by offsetting our carbon emissions arising from our energy consumption and from employee business travel.
+To support its position on climate change, CDPQ has resolved to become carbon neutral by offsetting the carbon emissions arising from its energy consumption and from employee business travel.

 Our main business office in Montréal is certified LEED-EB Gold and BOMA BEST Platinum.